telus-agcg/wise_units/README.md

 wise_units = { version = "0.22", features = ["serde"] }
 ```

+### Feature `v2`

+The `v2` feature makes some new traits available--traits that are "fixed" versions of existing
+traits.
+Putting these behind this feature flag allows us to try out these new traits in downstream
+crates before switching them to be the main traits in `wise_units`.

 ## Examples

 A `Measurement` is made up of some quantifier, the `value`, and the unit of measure,